Be sure to check back often, as we're currently in the process of updating the page with Convention 2015 presenters!

 Last time we checked, our local tax office didn't credit back our local school taxes to us because we no longer use the public school.
 And let's face it, while homeschooling is priceless, it's certainly not cheap!
 Guided by a seasoned homeschool mother of five, this workshop offers a clean approach to homeschooling without getting taken to the cleaners.
 Budgeting and garnering practical tips to help your dollars stretch makes sense when educating at home!

-Titanic Heroes - Benjamin and Cady Crosby, Camden Room
+Irony of War: Unsung Medical Heroes of the Great War (Family Track) - Benjamin and Cady Crosby, Camden Room

 The Importance of Play in the Early Years - Raylene Hunt, Penobscot Room

 The early years are a critical time to instill a love of learning in children.
 Young children love to explore, discover, listen to and share stories.
 All too often, however, parents just beginning their homeschool journey feel that they must "do school" at home.
 As a general rule, young children do not love textbooks and worksheets.
 Do they really learn without them?
 Take a deep breath, and join early childhood educator and homeschooling mom, Raylene Hunt, to explore the ways young children learn through play.